THE CENTRAL GOODS AND SERVICE TAX (AMENDMENT) ACT, 2018

 4. Availability of ITC on purchase, leasing, renting or hiring of Motor Vehicles, Air craft and vessels

-Earlier ITC on all type of motor vehicle was restricted however with effect from 1st Feb 2019, Input tax credit shall only be restricted in case of motor vehicle for transportation of persons having approved seating capacity up to 13 persons (including driver).
+Earlier ITC on all types of motor vehicles was restricted however in GST Amendment Act with effect from 1st Feb 2019, the Input tax credit shall only be restricted in case of motor vehicles for transportation of persons having approved seating capacity up to 13 persons (including the driver).

-However, such motor vehicle when put to use for following purposes, ITC would be allowed even if there seating capacity is equal to or less than 13 people as per the GST Amendment Act.
+However, such motor vehicles when put to use for the following purposes, ITC would be allowed even if their seating capacity is equal to or less than 13 people as per the GST Amendment Act.

 - Further supply of such motor vehicles